unalignedcoder/auto-theme/README.md

 Powershell script which automatically switches `.theme` files depending on the time of day.

 ## Description
-This script automatically alternates between two  `.theme` files of your choice, either via scheduled task or when run directly.
-It finds sunrise or sunset times retriving location, or it stays offline using the hours indicated by the user.
+This script automatically alternates between two  `.theme` files chosen by the user, either via scheduled task or when run directly.
+As a scheduled task, it finds sunrise or sunset times by retriving location, or it stays offline using the hours indicated by the user.

 ## The forgotten ADVANTAGE of using `.theme` files
 Many scripts and apps try to automate dark and light theme functionality under Windows 10/11, but they do so by modifying directly system registry settings.
 They then try to force a system refresh to show changes and in doing so incurr in many difficulties and potential compatibility problems for the user.

 This script however directly starts `.theme` files as processes, therefore letting the system itself seamlessly operate the entire visual transition, be it just the application of dark mode, or with addition of visual styles, wallpapers and more.

-In fact, using `.theme` files allows to set different wallpaper slideshows for each theme, while including other changes such as cursors, sounds, and more, all without forcing or tricking the system into odd behavior.
+In fact, using `.theme` files allows to set different wallpaper slideshows for each theme, while including other changes such as cursors, sounds, and more, all without forcing or tricking the system into unusual behavior.

 All it takes are `.theme` files that the user has created, or that can be found ready-made in the system.

 ## Installation
-1) Create custom **Light** and **Dark** themes to your preference.
+1) Create custom **Light** and **Dark** themes as preferred.
 To do so, simply modify settings in the _Personalize_ window (including for example a wallpaper slideshow) and then save it as custom theme.

 	![image](https://github.com/user-attachments/assets/4aeb4d7d-35c4-4712-8fc4-2d183a5fb3f1)

 Alternatively, use any `.theme` file found by defualt in the system, or downloaded online.
-Notice that you can also modify the `.theme` files directly in your text editor.
+Notice that `.theme` files can always be directly modified in a simple text editor.

-2) Open the file `Config.ps1` and modify the following variables to your preference:
+2) Open the file `Config.ps1` and modify the following variables as preferred:

 	![image](https://github.com/user-attachments/assets/2d0b57f1-3f0a-4829-812e-d9cb6fa27031)